 With the delayed rains of 2019, PACIDA is currently implementing various DRR and humanitarian interventions, which included the following:

 - Supplementary feeding of livestock

 - Slaughter de-stocking

 - Emergency Water Trucking

-The interventions implemented during this period saved a significant number of human lives and livestock.
+The interventions implemented during this period cushion significant number of vulnerable people and livestock from imminent starvation.